- DLP lacks visibility

 Endpoint DLP systems read the contents of files, emails, and websites that your employees use.
 This means that it captures personal and confidential data that companies really don’t have any business collecting or managing.

-Ultimately, Endpoint DLP Leaves Gaps.
+7. Ultimately, Endpoint DLP Leaves Gaps

-The steady rise of “bring your own device” (BYOD) policies and cloud services have made organizations more porous, not more secure – and rigid endpoint DLP technologies just can’t keep up.
-Plus, it only takes small configuration mistakes to create gaping holes in your security system.
-For most of the organizations we’ve spoken to, this puts them over the edge.
+The steady rise of bring your own device (BYOD) policies and cloud services have made organizations more porous, not more secure, and rigid endpoint DLP technologies just can’t keep up.
+Plus, it only takes small configuration mistake to create gaping security holes.
+For most of the organizations we’ve spoken to, this tips them over the edge.
 They couldn’t justify the massive sacrifices in manpower, endpoint speed, and employee morale all for something that didn’t work anyway.